brightinteractive/bright-fabric/README.md

  * pylint_ignore_errors: Set codes to ignore in a list (eg ['E500', 'E501'])
  * pylint_dirs: Set dirs to search for python files in (defaults to current dir)
+ * pylint_exclude_dirs: Set dirs exclude when searching for python files to lint

 Development
 ===========